executors/executors/wording_front_matter.md

 Many generic async algorithms create multiple execution agents on the same execution context.
 Therefore, it is insufficient to parameterize these algorithms with a single-shot sender completing in a known context.
 Rather, it makes sense to pass these algorithms a factory of single-shot senders.
-This factory is called “`scheduler`”, and it has a single basis operation:
+Such a factory is called a “`scheduler`”, and it has a single basis operation:
-`schedule`.

-Given an object `sched` whose type satisfies `scheduler`, the following expression is well-formed:
+`schedule`:

 ```P0443
 sender auto s = std::execution::schedule(sched);
 // OK, s is a single-shot sender of void that completes in sched's execution context
 ```

-We envision subsumptions of the `scheduler` concept adding the ability to schedule at a particular time (`schedule_at`), or after a particular duration (`schedule_after`), or a deadline scheduler that drops work if it is not executed within a time window (`schedule_before`), or one that schedules with a given priority (`schedule_pri`).
-All of these would return `sender`s of `void`.
+Like executors, schedulers act as handles to an execution context.
+Unlike executors, schedulers submit execution lazily, but a single type may simultaneously model both concepts.
+We envision that subsumptions of the `scheduler` concept will add the ability to postpone or cancel execution until after some time period has elapsed.

 ## Generic algorithms and sender/receiver

-Concepts are discovered through iterative refinement, generalization, and refactoring of a common and useful set of algorithms within a particular domain.
-The acid test, then, of any set of concepts is how well they can be used to constrain such algorithms, and how efficiently the algorithms can be implemented in terms of the concepts’ basis operations.
-Such an iterative process led to `sender`, `receiver`, and `scheduler`.
-Below, we show how these concepts are usable to provide efficient default implementations of several common async algorithms.

-Most generic async algorithms are implemented as taking a sender and returning a sender whose `connect` method wraps the passed-in receiver in a custom receiver that implements the algorithm’s logic.
-The `then` algorithm below, which chains a continuation function on a `sender`, is a simple demonstration of this.
+Useful concepts constrain generic algorithms while allowing default implementations via those concepts' basis operations.
+Below, we show how these `sender` and `receiver` provide efficient default implementations of common async algorithms.
+We envision that most generic async algorithms will be implemented as taking a sender and returning a sender whose `connect` method wraps its receiver an adaptor that implements the algorithm’s logic.
+The `then` algorithm below, which chains a continuation function on a `sender`, is a simple demonstration.

 ### Algorithm `then`

-The following code implements a `then` algorithm that, like `std::experimental::future::then`, schedules a transformation function to be applied to the result of an asynchronous operation when it becomes available.
-This code demonstrates how an algorithm can use receiver adaptors that codify the algorithm’s logic.
+The following code implements a `then` algorithm that, like `std::experimental::future::then`, schedules a function to be applied to the result of an asynchronous operation when available.
+This code demonstrates how an algorithm can adapt receivers to codify the algorithm’s logic.

 ```P0443
 template<receiver R, class F>